AssafBarNatan/SP500-clustering/README.md

 ### Benchmarks
-* Sector-Based Benchmarks

 ### Model Construction/Development
-* K-Means Clustering:
-* DB-Scan Clustering:

-### Model Evaluation
+* Upon analyzing the data in the EDA notebook, we concluded that k-means (or DBSCAN) would be appropriate methods for clustering our data.
+* The clusters are obtained and analyzed in the KMeans notebook.

-* Calinski-Harabasz Index: To evaluate/compare the various clusterings we obtained, we used the Calinski-Harabasz Index.
-* See [this website](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.calinski_harabasz_score.html) for more details.
+* To compare our clustering to the baseline, we used the Calinski-Harabasz (See [this website](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.calinski_harabasz_score.html) for more details.)
+This can also be found in the Kmeans notebook.

 ### Summary

 ![Summary](/Images/pipeline.png "Summary").

-## Visualizations

-We created many interesting graphics to help us understand the results of our computations.
-These visualizations can be found in the following notebooks:
-* The EDA notebook contains our exploratory data analysis.
-* The k-means notebook contains visualizations of the clusters and the various metrics we used to compare them.

 ## Future Iterations & Extensions